replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

   You get a message that the configuration for the admin console is successful.
 You can go to the Snapshots tab admin console and see the storage destination is configured.

-1. Run the appropriate `velero install` command with the additional flags `--use-restic` and `--use-volume-snapshots=false`.

 ## Configure S3-Compatible Storage for Air Gapped Environments

 Replicated supports the following S3-compatible object stores for storing backups with Velero: